ETBCommunity/autosplitter/README.md

 - Auto split on level transitions and cutscenes
 - Load removal for level transitions and restarts
 - Time pause in cutscenes, main menu or if the game craashes
-- Auto timer reset in The Hub gamemode when returning to lobby or dying
+- Auto timer reset in The Hub gamemode when returning to lobby or dying (disabled by default)

+## Important
+- Auto reset in The Hub gamemode can be enabled in the autosplitter settings.
+- Only host needs to have the autosplitter on.
+It works for non-hosts but it's not accurate.
+- Sometimes when loading the autosplitter for the first time it doesn't work. relaunch the game and livesplit to fix this.
+This is due to Livesplit sometimes failing to download the needed component.

 ## Known issues
 - Auto reset in The Hub gamemode doesn't work if host dies before other players in Co-op.
 Unfortunately, there might not be a fix for this issue.
+- The game will often crash if you have any mods installed.
+This is due to incompability with uhara.

 ## Installation & Usage
 Autosplitters can use a good deal processing power, which may result in a decline of game and/or overall system performance.
 Use at your own risk.